Equinox Fast Facts

 (CNN)Here's a look at the equinox.

-The equinox occurs twice per year when the sun is directly above the Earth's equator and day and night are of equal length.
+The equinox occurs twice a year when the sun is directly above the Earth's equator and day and night are of equal length.

 Facts: